enthought/traits/docs/source/traits_user_manual/testing.rst

     ~traits.testing.unittest_tools.UnittestTools.assertTraitChangesAsync
     ~traits.testing.unittest_tools.UnittestTools.assertEventuallyTrue

-The methods behave as a context manager which at entry hooks and traits listener on the class for the desired events and records the arguments pass to the listener at every fired events.
+The above assert methods, except |assertEventuallyTrue| can be used as context manager which at entry hooks and traits listener on the class for the desired events and records the arguments pass to the listener at every fired events.
 This way the developer can easily assert that specific events have been fired.
-Further analysis and checking can be performed by inspecting the list of recorded events arguments.
+Further analysis and checking can be performed by inspecting the list of recorded events.

 Both normal and extended trait names are supported.
 However, no check is performed regarding the validity of the trait name, thus care is required to